hvp3100/face/README.md

 <!-- git clone --recurse-submodules ... -->
 <!-- ``` -->

-2) The relevant package versions are provided in the file `requirements38.txt`.
+2) The relevant package versions are provided in the file `requirements.txt`.